growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 Everything is an API
--> a Class is the smallest API
+-> a Class is the smallest API (you worl with / on)
 -- Statelessness, Closed, The programmer is the enemy